-Mr. Chin Meng Liong was appointed as executive director of the Company on 11 March 2021.
-Mr. Mark Oh Keng Kwan was appointed as executive directors of the Company with effect from 22 April 2022.
+Mr. Mark Oh Keng Kwan was appointed as executive directors of the Company with effect from 22 April 2022 and resigned as executive director on 31 August 2024.

 Ms. Yong Sze Wan, Cheryl was appointed as executive directors of the Company with effect from 22 April 2022 and resigned as executive director of the Company on 7 April 2023.